 Now that your baby is becoming an expert in feeding, they will finish much faster, sometimes in as little as 5-10 minutes.
 For the next few weeks, your baby may start to become distracted during feeds, this will peak at around four months old.
 While your baby will be sleeping better through the night, they’ll still wake up a couple of times for night feeds.

 When it comes to formula fed babies, they will still need around 150-200ml per kilo of their body weight, although this will decrease over the next few weeks.
 If you’re breastfeeding, your baby still knows best so follow their lead.
 Don’t worry too much about how much or how many times your feeding, as long as your baby is a healthy weight.
-If you’re worried about your baby’s weight or feeding patterns, it’s best to book an appointment with your GP.
+If you’re worried about your baby’s weight or feeding patterns, you can discuss this with your health visitor or book an appointment with your GP.

 How much should a 12-week-old baby be pooing?